 The following information is important for all property owners, property managers, tenants, and business operators who own, occupy or manage buildings throughout the municipality ranging from various types of residential properties to commercial, retail and industrial premises.

-This information aims to increase general fire safety awareness, and develop an understanding of modern day fire safety issues and how Council commonly deals with building fire safety.
+This information aims to increase general fire safety awareness, and develop an understanding of modern day fire safety issues and how City of Newcastle commonly deals with building fire safety.

 Smoke Alarms Regulation

 An important State Government decision came into affect in 2006 to reduce fire-related deaths and injuries, by gazetting the Regulation makes smoke alarms compulsory in all residential homes and shared accommodation buildings.